STS-61: Spacewalk #4 (Flight Day 7)

 The fourth EVA began on December 8, 1993, while Endeavour was flying over Egypt at 03:13 UTC with Thornton and Akers.
 The primary task of the EVA was to replace HST's High Speed Photometer (HSP) with the Corrective Optics Space Telescope Axial Replacement (COSTAR) system which would correct HST's spherical aberration of the main mirror for all instruments except the WFPC2 camera, which had its own built-in corrective optics.
 Akers received a go for the opening of HST's -V2 aft shroud doors at 22:45 EST. The doors were scheduled to be opened during a night pass to minimize thermal changes and reduce the possibility of out-gassing of components that could contaminate the optics.
 The High Speed Photometer (HSP) was powered down at 03:54 UTC and the door opening started at 03:57 UTC.
 Shortly after partially opening the door, the astronauts practiced reclosing the door.
 The door exhibited the same reluctance upon closing that was experienced on different doors during previous EVAs.
 The doors were fully opened by 04:00 UTC and four power and data connectors plus one ground strap were disconnected from the HSP.
 The HSP was removed at 04:27 UTC and then reinserted to practice for the COSTAR installation.
 HSP was then parked on the side of the payload bay while COSTAR was removed from stowage and successfully installed in the HST by about 05:35 UTC.
 The astronauts closed the HST equipment bay doors and stowed the HSP.
 At 07:25 UTC they started upgrading HST's onboard computer by bolting on an electronics package containing additional computer memory and a co-processor.
 The computer system was then reactivated and passed its functionality tests at 09:41 UTC.
 The EVA was 100% successful and lasted for 6 hours 50 minutes.

-Pilot Kenneth D. Bowersox, using Endeavours RCS system, performed two orbital maneuvers and boosted HST from a 594 by 587 km orbit to a 596 by 594 km circular orbit at 02:14 UTC.
+Pilot Kenneth D. Bowersox, using Endeavours RCS, performed two orbital maneuvers and boosted HST from a 594 by 587 km orbit to a 596 by 594 km circular orbit at 02:14 UTC.
 COSTAR functional tests were also completed.
 There was some concern about the health of the onboard HST DF-224 computer and recently installed memory and co-processor when a memory dump failed.
 After much analysis by a team at the GSFC, it was determined that the dump failure was due to noise on the communications link between the spacecraft and the ground.